Although The Maz Mitrenko Band was formed in 2006, it’s roots go back a lot further.

 Pete was delighted to be offered the job with the Maz Mitrenko band, with his passion for powerful rock blues.
-He has been an accomplished and respected bass player for many years on the West Midlands circuit, in which time he has played at many top venues, made TV appearances, and featured on live radio sessions and interviews.
+An accomplished and respected bass player for many years on the West Midlands circuit, he has played at many top venues, made TV appearances, and featured on live radio sessions and interviews.
 He has worked with members of Welsh Rock legends “Budgie” Ray Phillips, Pete Boot and Andy Hart, as well as doing sessions with Tony McPhee (The Groundhogs), George Northall (Little Acre) and many more.

-He spent three years with top tribute band EZ Top and has fronted blues/rock bands Cry Wolf, Boot 66 and White Light.
+He spent three years with top tribute band EZ Top and has fronted blues/rock bands Cry Wolf, Boot 66 , White Light, The Guvnors.

 Phil Brittle; Drums

 Phil is the quintessential journeyman drummer.
 As a teenager he was drafted into the original Band of Joy that at the time included a little known singer going by the name of Robert Plant.